Duty cycle: Biological systems

 The concept of duty cycles is also used to describe the activity of neurons and muscle fibers.
 In neural circuits for example, a duty cycle specifically refers to the proportion of a cycle period in which a neuron remains active.

 Generation

 One way to generate fairly accurate square wave signals with 1/n duty factor, where n is an integer, is to vary the duty cycle until the nth-harmonic is significantly suppressed.
-For audio-band signals, this can even be done "by ear"; for example, a -40dB reduction in the 3rd harmonic corresponds to setting the duty factor to 1/3 with a precision of 1% and -60 dB reduction corresponds to a precision of 0.1%.
+For audio-band signals, this can even be done "by ear"; for example, a −40 dB reduction in the 3rd harmonic corresponds to setting the duty factor to 1/3 with a precision of 1% and −60 dB reduction corresponds to a precision of 0.1%.